JeyDotC/Hirudo/src/README.md

 Welcome to the *src* folder, here go your applications.

-In Hirudo, an *application* is just a folder with three folders inside:
+In Hirudo, an *application* is just a folder with four folders inside:

 * An *assets* folder to place your assets, such as javascripts, css and Master templates.